vtjeng/MIPVerify-converter/README.md

 ## Sample Networks

-The reference test accuracies of the sample MNIST classifier networks are provided below.
+The reference test accuracies of the sample MNIST classifier networks found in this repository are provided below.

 | Name                   | Test Accuracy | Source                                                                                                                                                                                                                                                                                                                                                              |
 | ---------------------- | ------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |